Fshy/FshyBot/README.md

 <h5>Music</h5>

 <pre>
-!play     [title/link]  - Searches and queues the given term link for playback !playlist [playlistID]  - Queues all videos from a youtube playlist !skip     [number]      - Skip some number of songs or 1 song if a number is not specified !queue                  - Display the current queue !leave                  - Clears the song queue and leaves the channel
+!play   [search/link]   - Searches and queues the given term link for playback !stop                   - Stops the current song and leaves the channel !pause                  - Pauses playback of the current song !resume                 - Resumes playback of the current song !leave                  - Stops any playback and leaves the channel !stream [url]           - Plays a given audio stream, or file from direct URL !radio                  - Displays some available preprogrammed radio streams
 </pre>

 <h5>Anime/NSFW</h5>

 <pre>
-!lewd [search term]     - Uploads a random NSFW image from Danbooru, of the given search term !sfw  [search term]     - Uploads a random SFW image from Danbooru, of the given search term !tags [search term]     - Searches Danbooru for possible related search tags
+!smug                   - Posts a random smug reaction image !lewd [search term]     - Uploads a random NSFW image from Danbooru, of the given search term !sfw  [search term]     - Uploads a random SFW image from Danbooru, of the given search term !tags [search term]     - Searches Danbooru for possible related search tags